Will Delta-9 THC Show Up in a Drug Test?

 How does the body process THC?

 When you consume THC by smoking, vaping, or eating an edible, THC quickly enters your bloodstream.
-Once in the bloodstream, THC is carried throughout the body to various organs and tissues, including the brain, heart, liver, and fat cells.
+Once THC enters the bloodstream, it travels throughout the body to organs and tissues, including the brain, heart, liver, and fat cells.
 THC is primarily metabolized in the liver, where it undergoes “oxidation” or “metabolization.”
-[2] THC is transformed into various metabolites during this process, the most notable of which is 11-hydroxy-THC.
-This metabolite is more potent than THC itself and contributes to the overall effects of cannabis when consumed orally.
+[2] During this process, the body transforms THC into various metabolites, the most notable being 11-hydroxy-THC.
+This metabolite is more potent than THC and contributes to cannabis’s overall effects when consumed orally.

 After metabolism, THC and its metabolites are eventually eliminated from the body.
 The primary routes of elimination are through urine, feces, and, to a lesser extent, sweat and breath.
 The kidneys filter THC and its metabolites from the bloodstream into urine, which is then excreted from the body.